CB-PORTAL/manifest-engine-v1.3/README.md

 ## **📄 License**

 MIT License - Use it however you want, even commercially!
+Paid features available in the future for Premium & Enterprise Users.

 ---